kapetan-io/querator.html/docs/intro.md

 Querator is a highly scalable, high performance **Almost Exactly Once Delivery** (AEOD) Queue system designed to enable developers to build event-driven, highly resilient, distributed, high-performance applications.
-The project is inspired by production systems that scaled SaaS companies like Mailgun from millions to billions of events per day.
+The project is inspired by production systems that we developed to scale SaaS companies like Mailgun from millions to billions of events per day.

 ## The Problem We're Solving